hashgraph/hedera-json-rpc-relay/docs/design/sendRawTransaction-fast-return.md

      }
      ```
    - **Failure Case** (Enhanced):
      If the transaction hash is found in the cache, it signifies that the transaction failed silently.
-The response could include detailed failure metadata:
+The response could object should contain the error member:
      ```json
      {
        "id": 1,
        "jsonrpc": "2.0",
-       "result": {
-         "transactionHash": "transaction_hash",
-         "failureReason": "error_reason",
-         "details": {
+       "error": {
-           "error_detail": "error_value"
-         },
-         "timestamp": "failure_timestamp"
+         "code": "cached_error.code",
+         "message": "cached_error.message"
        }
      }
      ```
-     \*note: the response structure is TBD
-     \*note: should it be `result` or `error`?

 #### **Benefits**